This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 Returning JSX

-Now, we return our JSX!
-First, we set up some controls for the user, and then we render the visualization.
-Again, in an ideal world these would be broken into sub-components, but for the sake of the tutorial we kept it all together.
+Once we have all that set up, it's time to return our JSX!
+After setting up some controls for the user we can render the visualization.
+As noted above, these would ideally be separated into sub-components but, for the sake of the tutorial, have been kept together.

 The User Controls

-Inside our user controls, we have a range toggle that allows users to set the limit on the number of topics they'd like returned from the API.
+Inside our user controls is a range toggle that allows users to set the limit on the number of topics they'd like returned from the API.
 On change, we call our setLimit hook and change the limit to the value targeted by the user.
-(Recall, any change to limit triggers useEffect to run, querying the API again and refreshing the data.
+As mentioned above, any change to limit triggers useEffect to run, querying the API again and refreshing the data.

 <h1>Sefaria Topics Data-Viz</h1>